Blacklight: Scalable Defense for Neural Networks against Query-Based Black-Box Attacks: Threat Model and Design Goals

-\para{Defender.} The \textit{defender} hosts the target model $\mathbb{F}$.
-For each query, $\mathbb{F}$ can either return the classification probability vector or just the classification label.
-We make the following assumptions on the defender: \begin{packed_itemize} \item The defender has access to the queries submitted to $\mathbb{F}$, and a reasonable amount of computing resources. \item The defender has a finite amount of storage resources where it stores data on past queries.
-The defender periodically resets data on past queries, {\em e.g.\/} every 1 or 2 days.
-This reset frequency can be tuned as desired to further increase the time to perform any successful attack for persistent attackers with unlimited resources. \end{packed_itemize}
+\para{Defender.} The defender hosts the target model $\mathbb{F}$.
+For each query, $\mathbb{F}$ can either return the full classification probability vector or only the classification label.
+We only make one assumption on the defender, that it has a {\bf finite} amount of storage for use in attack detection.
+In practical terms, any defender storing state related to past queries has to periodically \textbf{reset} the storage, e.g., every 1 or 2 days, \htedit{by clearing out the state of all past (benign) queries}.

-\para{Detection Metrics.} The defender's ultimate goal is to ensure no adversarial examples are processed by its model as inputs.
-With that in mind, there are two \htedit{main} success metrics for black-box defenses.

-\begin{packed_itemize} \item {\em Attack Detection Rate.} An effective defense must be able to detect the presence of an attack, where we define an attack to be a sequence of queries which are all contributing to computing a single adversarial example. {\em Attack detection rate} is the ratio of all attacks detected sometime before it successfully generates an adversarial example. \item {\em Attack Query Coverage.} Persistent attackers can easily share partial progress results across IP addresses and accounts if they are detected and banned.
-Without knowledge of exact attack parameters, a defender cannot distinguish between queries building towards an attack and an actual attack with the computed adversarial example. {\em Query coverage} is the ratio of all queries in an attack that are detected as non-benign queries by the defender. \end{packed_itemize}